 Additionally, this book was written not to outright solve the Oak Island Mystery, but to explain the impacts of determinable forensic findings which may lead to that final goal.

-Perhaps you too have questions which seek answers you can generate through engineering, botanical, and navigational formulas, and other scientific calculations.
+Perhaps you find the research missing certain aspects or approaches which you believe could have better impacted the outcome.
+Perhaps you have questions seeking answers through other engineering, botanical, or different disciplines.
+However you receive the efforts expressed in this two volume work, positively or negatively, we hope it promotes you taking the next steps in the research to answer your questions or correct the answers provided here.
 Each bit of evidence can piece together the puzzle, advancing the understanding of the image of what happened on Oak Island.
 So please join the fray, correct me whenever possible and ask yourself - why not?